By Anna Gay on | No Comments

-Understanding exposure compensation will not only help you get your exposure correct in-camera, it will also help you achieve more advanced lighting techniques, such as backlighting.
+Knowing how to read your camera's light meter and how to compensate for exposure are important photography concepts you should understand.
+Not only will it help you get your exposure correct in-camera, but it will ALSO help you achieve more advanced lighting techniques, such as backlighting.

-There are several ways to find the meter on your camera.
-Here it is on a Canon 5d:
+There are several ways to find the exposure meter on your camera.
+Here is the meter on a Canon 5d:

-It is denoted by a +/- button on Nikon, and can be accessed through your camera's interface on your LCD screen.
+The meter is denoted by a +/- button on Nikon, and can be accessed through the interface on the camera's LCD screen.
 You will also see the exposure meter when you look through your camera's viewfinder.

-In the image above, you will see the scale that reads -2, 1, 0, 1, +2, each number represents a full stop in exposure on either your shutter speed or aperture, and the small dots in between each number represent a 1/3 stop.
+In the image above, notice that the scale reads -2, 1, 0, 1, +2.
+Each number represents a full stop in exposure on either your shutter speed or aperture, and the small dots in between each number represent a 1/3 stop.

 You don't need to be too concerned with the technical jargon here, just know that moving to the right on your meter will make your image darker, and moving to the left will make it brighter.